Posted On: January 1st, 2020 Author: Renee Ciaramella

 Here are a few tips to help you find the important information any traveler will need to know during their stay here.

 Terminal C is probably the busiest of all Logan terminals, and Terminal E services only international flights and includes U.S. Customs and Immigration facilities.
-Becoming familiar with Boston Logan terminals and knowing where to find your airline removes one headache familiar to all travelers.
-Another headache for travelers is finding the Logan Airport pick up spot.
+Familiarizing yourself with the airline terminals and the Logan Airport pick-up spot is important for your safety.
 If someone is dropping off or picking you up at Logan Airport, you can do so at the central parking facility.
-Check out our logan airport parking map below for more details.
+Interested in learning more about Boston Logan airport terminals?
+Check out our Logan airport parking map below for more details.

 – Delta Air Lines